Mikelmillz/Project-4-Netflix-TV-Shows-and-Movies/README.md

 * Split genres field into separate fields for each genre

 ## Data Model useage and optimization
-* kearas Model was used against 3 Geners kearas Tuner was used to optimize the models getting 2 of them above the 75% accuracy
+* Keras Model was used against 3 Geners keras Tuner was used to optimize the models getting 2 of them above the 75% accuracy
 *

 ## Visualizations using Matplot
-* Plot of genras and the number of people who rated them showed Drama had the most votes
+* Plot of genres and the number of people who rated them showed Drama had the most votes
 * Plot of min and Max IMDB scores for each Genre shows there was more vartriation in some Genre than others